digital-work-lab/open-source-project/docs/week_3_python_teaching_notes_1.md

 # Functions <a id="functions"></a>

-Remember:
+- Students can check whether the key (`journal`) is in the record and whether it matches any of the entries with a journal impact factor.

+Explain difference between call-by-value and call-by-reference

 - Call-by-value: for "simple data types" (str, int, float)
 - Call-by-reference: for mutable objects (list, dict, object)

 ```
-# Starting point: add_journal_impact_factor(record: dict) changes the values of the dictionary outside the function (without an explicit return/assignment)
+# call-by-value

 def change_journal(journal: str) -> None:
   journal = "Nature"

 journal = "MIS Quarterly"
 change_journal(journal)
-print(journal) # prints MIS Quarterly (not nature) due to call-by-value for simple/immutable data types in Python
+print(journal) # prints MIS Quarterly (not Nature) due to call-by-value for simple/immutable data types in Python

+# call-by-reference

+def change_journal(record: dict) -> None:
+    record['journal'] = "Nature"

+record = {
+  "ID": "Smith1990",
+  "jornal": "MIS Quarterly"
+}
+change_journal(record)
+print(record) # prints Nature because record is passed as an object reference (mutable type in Python) and modified in the function
 ```

 Show input() when iterating over the results

+Explain difference between positional and keyword arguments

 Google
 - "mypy no-untyped-def"
 - "mypy no-untyped-def"
 - "pylint missing-function-docstring"

-Explain difference between positional and keyword arguments

-Note: it can be helpful to make mistakes on purpose (e.g., indentation, etc.) to read and interpret the error messages with students.

 Pylint example.